-The School has a file in which it records cases of serious misbehaviour.
-It is located in the Head's PA's office.
+The School records cases of serious misbehaviour on iSAMS and SharePoint.
 Serious misbehaviour is defined as misbehaviour which resulted in one of the following sanctions being applied:

 - Gating or internal suspension;

 - Temporary exclusion (suspension);

 - Permanent exclusion.

 In addition, misbehaviour which results in sanctions being imposed either in school or in the boarding house will be recorded on the School's management information system, Pass/3Sys.